 Appalachian Beekeeping Collective

 Headwaters will train displaced and underemployed Appalachians in beekeeping.
-Our Starter Hive Loan Program will help trainees overcome the economic barriers preventing would-be beekeepers from getting started.
+Our Starter Hive Program will help trainees overcome the economic barriers preventing would-be beekeepers from getting started.
 Our staff will support new beekeepers, helping them learn and implement best practices to improve their output.
 Headwaters will process, market, and distribute products like honey to high-demand markets otherwise inaccessible to small-scale beekeepers, helping to earn top dollar for our members.

 The Beekeeping Collective has the potential to bring millions of dollars into the region, providing strong full time and supplemental incomes for hundreds of people throughout central Appalachia.

 Follow our progress and find out about upcoming classes through our new Facebook page.